vmware-tanzu/sonobuoy/README.md

 > Note: The --wait option ensures the Kubernetes namespace is deleted, avoiding conflicts if another Sonobuoy run is started quickly.

+### Other Tests

+By default, `sonobuoy run` runs the Kubernetes conformance tests but this can easily be configured.
+The same plugin that has the conformance tests has all the Kubernetes end-to-end tests which include other tests such as:

+* tests for specific storage features
+* performance tests
+* scaling tests
+* provider specific tests
+* and many more

+To modify which tests you want to run, checkout our page on the [e2e plugin][e2ePlugin].

+If you want to run other tests or tools which are not a part of the Kubernetes end-to-end suite, refer to our documentation on [custom plugins][customPlugins].

 ### Monitoring Sonobuoy during a run

 You can check on the status of each of the plugins running with: